-If you would like to readjust the position of the occlusal plane, click on the appropriate direction arrow that shows you the possible change in position of the occlusal plane and thus move the plane image 18: Action menu - align object.

-while holding down the left mouse button.
+If you would like to readjust the position of the occlusal plane, click on the appropriate direction arrow that shows you the possible change in position of the occlusal plane and thus move the plane while holding down the left mouse button.
 Double-clicking on the rotation arrows rotates the occlusal plane by 90°.
 Alternatively, click directly on the semitransparent plane.
 If you are content with your work, click apply.
 If necessary, you can automatically align your model again.